Classiq/classiq-library/README.md

 The simplest quantum circuit has 1 qubit, and has a single `X` gate.

-Using Classiq's SDK, it would like like so:
+Using Classiq's SDK, it would look like so:

 ```python
 from classiq import *